-There are some simple hacks to save you from spending money while travelling.
-From reducing the prices of travelling itself, accommodation or living costs, there are always ways to get around to a smaller price tag.
+There are some simple hacks to save money while traveling.
+From reducing the prices of traveling itself, accommodation or living costs, there are always ways to get around to a smaller price tag.

 Write while you travel